Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 In the water heating of our daily experiment, however, the system is open and an energy goes out to the surrounding system.
 It is possible to have rapid heating of hot bubbling water.

-### Figures of TIP5P-Code Simulations ###
+### Figures of TIP5P-Model Simulations ###

-Molecular dynamics simulations of water and ice, and/or methane hydrate, are shown by using the TIP5P code, and the current file is "Water_and_hydrate_by_molecular_dynamics_TIP5P_code.pdf" in this repository.
+Molecular dynamics simulations of water and ice, and/or methane hydrate, are shown by using the TIP5P model, and the current file is "Water_and_hydrate_by_molecular_dynamics_TIP5P_code.pdf" in this repository.

 Figures in the color PDF file are water and ice and/or methane hydrate that include the energy of molecules,